Regathering for Worship

 Will the live stream continue?

 Yes.
-While we long for the day when we will all return to gathered worship, we will continue to offer live streaming as a temporary measure for staying connected to as many of our Covenant Partners as possible during this pandemic.
-We are committed to live streaming through the end of 2020, at which time we will reevaluate the practice.
+While we long for the day when we may all return to gathered worship, we will continue to offer live streaming as a measure for as many of our Covenant Partners as possible to remain connected and participate in Sunday morning worship during this pandemic.

 How many services?
 Why not 2?